WaleeTheRobot/order-flow-bot/README.md

 # Included Indicators

 The below indicators are included for OrderFlowBot and can be used as examples to add any other indicators.
+The indicators are not loaded like the standard NinjaTrader indicators.
+You will need to disable or enable them through the strategy since they use the data from the strategy.

 ### Ratios